 Then ask yourself, “What is the worst that could happen?”
 And then plan out what you would do in that situation.

 I used to feel a lot of anxiety over money.
 I let it eat me up – I always felt like we never had enough!
-My husband never had this issue.
-He asked me, “What are you so afraid of?”
+I started asking myself, “What are you so afraid of?”

 I thought about it… and being homeless came straight to my mind.
 We were never anywhere near being homeless.
 But I lived in a shelter for a short time when I was a kid, so it always felt like a possibility in my mind.

 I was stressed about money in general, which came up in things like not being able to buy organic food and having unpaid medical bills and pinching every penny.
 But when I followed those worries… I ended up at the worst money scenario, which, to me, was being homeless.
 So I thought that through, and it turns out it really wasn't all that bad.

 This thought process made me realize that even if my worst fear came true, I would still be okay.
 We would stay with family.
 We would work like crazy to save money.
 We would stay in a shelter if we had to.
 Drive down south and sleep in a tent until we were back on our feet.
 But we would be okay.

 Even though being homeless was not even a real risk, knowing what I would do if it ever did happen helped me feel more at peace in general.

 Take a step to improve your situation.